• Skip to main content

 Cook's Note

 • The original lovely amber color of this recipe is coming from caramelized sugar other than dark soy sauce.
-We call this type of coloring as sugar coloring (糖色).
-Sugar color can be made either water or oil.
+We call this type of coloring sugar coloring (糖色).
+Sugar color can be made with either water or oil.
 Caramelized sugar not only brings color but also great unique flavors.
-Some of the easy home version may suggest skip making caramelized sugar because once burnt, it may bring bitter flavor.
+Some of the easy home versions may suggest skipping making caramelized sugar because once burnt, it may bring a bitter flavor.
 I prefer the caramelized version.
-Caramelized sugar generates hundreds of new and different compounds, with richer flavor and dark color.
-However, be careful with the process and turn off ore leave the heat once the sugar turns amber.
+Caramelized sugar generates hundreds of new and different compounds, with richer flavors and dark colors.
+However, be careful with the process and turn off or leave the heat once the sugar turns amber.

 • Searing the skins at the very beginning can help to remove odd taste or any hair if removed from the skins and endow a better texture after cooked.
 But be careful and don't get yourself burnt.

-• If possible, get some yellow rock sugar instead of regular white sugar or white rock sugar because it contains more flavors and in the same time has a more acceptable sweetness.
+• If possible, get some yellow rock sugar instead of regular white sugar or white rock sugar because it contains more flavors and at the same time has a more acceptable sweetness.

 Instructions